luminarily/bookofmormon/_posts/2017-03-09-king-men-shadow.md

 * The contentions and dissensions **among the people** had been the cause of ALL of the destruction of the Nephites.
 A house divided cannot stand.
 Those king-men who do not accept the results of the election, who fight against the national flag, cause great national difficulty and tribulation.
 * The hour is late; the stakes and threats are great - there is no time to just "let things work themselves out."
 This is why Trump has decided to go after ALL of the king-men - not just those outside of the government.
 If you threaten national security, you will not be held blameless by the government or the people.

-### However, we might be too late.
-We are fighting to keep our head above water (the water being the secret combinations / conspiracies seeking to destroy our liberty).
+Currently, we are fighting to keep our head above water.
 Have we awoken too late?
 Have we been too slow to turn to our Creator?

+I don't think so, but we are cutting it close.

 > 7 They were slow to hearken unto the voice of the Lord their God; therefore, the Lord their God is slow to hearken unto their prayers, to answer them in the day of their trouble.
 >